slittorin/home-assistant-maintenance/README.md

 ## Incorrect SMA Energy data

 At least one time, the data in Home Assistant for SMA Inverter and Home Manager 2.0 has been wrong.\
-In this case, there was a peak at 25/1-2022 where produced (consumed) solar was over 2700 kWh early in the morning.
+In this case, there was a peak at 25/1-2022 where produced (consumed) solar was over 2700 kWh early in the morning.\
+Others have also had this problem, see [here][https://community.home-assistant.io/t/sma-solar-sensor-pv-gen-meter-showing-inconsistent-data/368280) and [here][https://github.com/home-assistant/core/issues/61838).

 ### This is how I identified and corrected the problem.